An Introduction to Geometric Topology: Knots and links

 \subsection{Torus knots}

 We now introduce a simple and natural family of prime knots.
-Consider the standardly embedded torus $T\subset S^3$ with meridian $m$ and longitude $l$ oriented as in Fig.~\ref{torus:ml:fig}.
+Consider the standardly embedded torus $T\subset S^3$ with meridian $m$ and longitude $l$ oriented as in Figure \ref{torus:ml:fig}.
 A pair $(p,q)$ of coprime integers determines a simple closed curve in $T$ that is homologically $qm + pl$, and such a curve is called a \emph{$(p,q)$-torus knot}.
 More generally, a pair of integers $(a,b)$ determines a multicurve in $T$ that is homologically $bm+al$, called an \emph{$(a,b)$-torus link}.
 For instance, the trefoil knot is a $(2,-3)$-torus knot.
-More examples are in Fig.~\ref{torus_knot:fig}.
-The knots $3_1$, $5_1$, and $7_1$ from Fig.~\ref{Knot_table:fig} are torus knots.
+More examples are in Figure \ref{torus_knot:fig}.
+The knots $3_1$, $5_1$, and $7_1$ from Figure \ref{Knot_table:fig} are torus knots.

 \begin{ex} If $|p|\leqslant 1$ or $|q|\leqslant 1$ the torus knot is the unknot.
 The torus knots with parameters $(p,q)$, $(-p,-q)$, and $(q,p)$ are isotopic, the torus knot with parameters $(p,-q)$ is the mirror image of $(p,q)$. \end{ex}